Chapekar brothers: The shooting of Rand

 Damodar Hari was arrested in connection with the above, on the basis of information given by the Dravid brothers.
-In his statement, recorded on 8 October 1897, Damodar Hari, said that atrocities like the pollution of sacred places and the breaking of idols were committed by European soldiers at the time of house searches in Pune, during the plague.
-Chapekar tells that they wanted to take revenge of this.
+In his statement, recorded on 8 October 1897, Damodar Hari, said that atrocities like the pollution of sacred places and the breaking of idols were committed by European soldiers at the time of house searches in Poona, during the plague.
+Chapekar tells that they wanted to "take revenge" of this.
 His statement was treated as a confession and he was charged under section 302 of the Indian Penal Code, tried and hanged, on 18 April 1898.
-Balkrishna Hari absconded, and could be found only in January 1899, betrayed by a friend.
-Police informants: the Dravid brothers, were eliminated by Vasudeo Hari, Mahadev Vinayak Ranade and Khando Vishnu Sathe, who were arrested in their attempt to shoot police chief constable Rama Pandu later the same evening, of 9 February 1899.
-All were subsequently apprehended and tried.
-There the Chapekar brothers Balkrishna Hari, Vasudeo Hari, and Ranade were sentenced to death and executed by the gallows, Vasudev Hari: 8 May 1899, Mahadeva Vinayak Ranade: 10 May 1899, Balkrishna Hari :12 May 1899.
+Balkrishna Hari absconded, and was found in January 1899, betrayed by a friend.
+The Dravid brothers were eliminated by Vasudeo Hari, Mahadev Vinayak Ranade and Khando Vishnu Sathe, who were arrested in their attempt to shoot police chief constable Rama Pandu later the same evening, of 9 February 1899.

+All were subsequently apprehended and tried; Balkrishna Hari pleaded not guilty and his defense lawyers included S. S. Setlur.
+The Chapekar brothers Balkrishna Hari and Vasudeo Hari, along with Ranade, were convicted on March 8, 1899 and sentenced to death by hanging.
+Vasudev Hari was hanged on 8 May 1899, Mahadeva Vinayak Ranade on 10 May, and Balkrishna Hari on 12 May.
 Sathe, though a juvenile, was sentenced to 10 years' Rigorous Imprisonment.

 Coverage of the incident by international press

 An article, published in The New York Times, dated 4 October 1897, reports the arrest of Damodar Chapekar Deccani, and 28 others, Ayerst's and Rand's slayers.
 This article states that Deccani is Damodar's last name and refers to him as such.
 It also terms him an advocate.
 Another dated 4 November 1897, reports the incident and the subsequent trial, it calls Damodar Chapekar a Brahmin lawyer.
 The former article says that Damodar became embittered with Europeans as he was refused enlistment in the army, by the authorities in Shimla.
 Both articles also mention Damodar's admission of an earlier incident of tarring of Queen Victoria's statue.
 On 2 February 1898, The New York Times reported the death sentence passed on Damodar.
-The Sydney Morning Herald, dated 13 February 1899, reports that a brother of Damodar Hari, who was sentenced to death for the shooting to death of Poona Plague Commissioner and Lt.
-Ayerst, fired upon a native police officer.
+The Sydney Morning Herald, dated 13 February 1899, reports that a brother of Damodar Hari, who was sentenced to death for the killing of Rand and Ayerst, fired upon a native police officer.
 A connection between the shooting of the Dravid brothers on the streets of Poona is also mentioned with the shooting.
 It further states that Chapekar boasted of murder the Dravids and also named an accomplice, Ranade.
 It also reports the arrest of Chapekar and Ranade.

 In popular culture

 The 1979 Indian Marathi-language film, 22 June 1897, covers events prior to the assassination, the act and its aftermath.
-The Hindi film Chapekar Brothers (film) was released in 2016 covering the same historical events.
+The Hindi film Chapekar Brothers was released in 2016 and covered the same events.